 Hanheld anemometers are useful in a wide variety of wind monitoring applications from recreational use to professional maintenance.
 Here are some of the most common applications of anemometers:

-- Air Filtration Systems - technicians/ and engineers may require handheld anemometers in order to detect blockages in building air filtration systems.
+- Air Filtration Systems - technicians and engineers may require handheld anemometers in order to detect blockages in building air filtration systems.

-- Sailing - Anemometers are frequently used for sailing competitions and watersports in order to determine safe weather conditions.
+- Sailing - Anemometers are frequently used for sailing competitions and water sports in order to determine safe weather conditions.

 - Fishing - Portable anemometers allow fishers to monitor changes in air velocity to ensure optimum conditions for fishing.
 These devices are often relied upon for both commercial and competitive fishing.

-- Wind Farming - Anemometers can be used to evaluate and locate sites that are particularly exposed (such as coastlines and hills) that provide high wind speeds for producing ample amounts of electricty in wind-powered farming.
+- Wind Farming - Anemometers can be used to evaluate and locate sites that are particularly exposed (such as coastlines and hills) that provide high wind speeds for producing ample amounts of electricity in wind-powered farming.